Thanksgiving Point: History

 The 45,000-square-foot Museum of Natural Curiosity opened in 2014.
 The family science museum offers four indoor galleries and a 3-acre garden gallery.

 In 2019, Butterfly Biosphere opened as Utah's first insectarium.
 A 10,000 square foot USDA certified conservatory has a path through hundreds of exotic butterflies from around the world.

 Ashton Gardens

 The gardens opened to the public in 1997 as Thanksgiving Gardens.
 The master plan was developed with Salt Lake City landscape architect Leonard Grassli.
 The gardens cover approximately 55 acres and include 15 different themed gardens, including a replica of the garden described in Frances Hodgson Burnett's book The Secret Garden.
 Other themed garden rooms include a Monet pond, Rocky Mountain landscapes, and a rose garden growing 60 different varieties.

-At the opening of the 2016 season, Thanksgiving Point renamed the gardens "Ashton Gardens" in honor of the contributions and vision of Alan and Karen Ashton and the Ashton Family Foundation.
+At the opening of the 2016 season, Thanksgiving Point renamed the gardens "Ashton Gardens" in honor of the contributions of Alan and Karen Ashton and the Ashton Family Foundation.

 Community horticulture courses are offered by Utah State University master gardener volunteers.
 Commonly offered courses include square foot gardening and perennial plant landscape design.
 Some gardens demonstrate water-wise gardening techniques and the irrigation and water features work as a vast water reclamation system.